uma-pi1/dist-kge/README.md

 kge start examples/toy-complex-train.yaml --job.device cpu

 ```
-This example will train on a toy dataset in a sequential setup on CPU
+This example will train on a toy dataset in a sequential setup on CPU.

+For further documentation on possible configuration can be found in the file [config-default.yaml](kge/config-default.yaml).

+#### Supported Models
+For a list of models for sequential training using a single GPU we refer to [LibKGE](https://github.com/uma-pi1/kge).

+Models supporte for Multi-GPU and Multi-Machine are:
+- ComplEx
+- RotatE
+- TransE

 ## Dataset preparation for parallel training